-While the impacts to Herne Swamp from the Proposed Action are long-term and permanent, they are of a small scale and low intensity (limited to railway infrastructure associated with the bridge/crossing of the drainage line).
+While the impacts to Herne Swamp from the Proposed Action are long-term and permanent, they are of a small scale and low intensity (limited to railway infrastructure associated with the viaduct).
 As such the limited impacts to Herne Swamp associated with the Proposed Action is likely to result in a minor impact to the whole of environment.